josephkirk/UERLTools/doc.md

 {
     if (bIsTrainingInitialized)
     {
-        rlt::free(device, loop_state);
+        rl_tools::free(device, loop_state);
     }
     Super::EndPlay(EndPlayReason);
 }
-The Loop Interface's design, where the user explicitly calls rlt::step(), grants fine-grained control.
+The Loop Interface's design, where the user explicitly calls rl_tools::step(), grants fine-grained control.
 This allows for straightforward implementation of custom learning rate schedules, curriculum learning, periodic evaluation of the agent's policy, and model checkpointing directly within the UE5 C++ code, without needing a complex callback system.19 For even deeper customization, developers can bypass the Loop Interface and directly call lower-level RLtools operations like collect(...), estimate_generalized_advantages(...) (for PPO), and train(...).194.3.
 Data Collection within the UE5 EnvironmentThe RLtools training loop, through its step() operation (or direct calls to collect()), will repeatedly invoke the step(), observe(), reward(), and terminated() functions of your custom UE5 C++ environment interface (detailed in Section 3).
 Efficient data transfer between UE5's game state and RLtools' internal structures (like replay buffers for off-policy algorithms) is vital.
 Since the entire system operates within C++, this data exchange can be highly optimized using direct memory operations (e.g., memcpy for POD state/observation types) rather than slower serialization or inter-process communication methods often seen in Python-C++ RL setups.4.4.
 Strategies for On-Device Training and DevelopmentA key goal is to enable on-device training, allowing the AI to learn or adapt directly on the end-user's hardware.
 True On-Device Training (Leveraging "TinyRL" Principles):
 RLtools' efficiency and low resource footprint, proven by its "TinyRL" successes on microcontrollers 3, make this feasible.
 The entire RLtools training loop runs on the target game platform (PC, console, high-end mobile).